orbitalflower/orbitalflower.github.io/_posts/2015-05-22-datas-password.md

-zeroes and assumes letters are considered equally likely as digits, the number of possibilities they must test is about 2<sup>267.84</sup> - described by cryptographer Bruce Schneier as "infeasible until computers are built from something other than matter and occupy something other than space". [^2]
+zeroes and assumes letters are considered equally likely as digits, the number of possibilities they must test is about 2<sup>267.84</sup> - described by cryptographer Bruce Schneier as "infeasible until computers are built from something other than matter and occupy something other than space".[^2]

-The Enterprise's main computer is probably comparable in power to that of the USS Voyager, which is cited as capable of 575 trillion calculations per nanosecond[^1].
-Even assuming one calculation equals one cracked password, such a computer could at best crack 2<sup>103.84</sup> passwords per year, taking a trillion such starships to break 2<sup>143.70</sup>.
+The Enterprise's main computer is probably comparable in power to that of the USS Voyager, which is cited as capable of 575 trillion calculations per nanosecond.[^1] Even assuming one calculation equals one cracked password, such a computer could at best crack 2<sup>103.84</sup> passwords per year, taking a trillion such starships to break 2<sup>143.70</sup>.

 __Conclusion: Data's 52-digit code is secure.__